-To better understand how Spark executes the Spark/PySpark Jobs, these set of user interfaces comes in handy.
+To better understand how Spark executes the Spark/PySpark Jobs, this set of user interfaces comes in handy.
 In this article, I will run a small application and explain how Spark executes this by using different sections in Spark Web UI.

 Before going into Spark UI first, learn about these two concepts.

-Let me give a small brief on those two, Your application code is the set of instructions that instructs the driver to do a Spark Job and let the driver decide how to achieve it with the help of executors.
+Let me give a small brief on those two, Your application code is the set of instructions that instructs the driver to do a Spark Job and lets the driver decide how to achieve it with the help of executors.

 Instructions to the driver are called Transformations and action will trigger the execution.

-Spark UI is separated into below tabs.
+Spark UI is separated into the below tabs.

 If you are running the Spark application locally, Spark UI can be accessed using the http://localhost:4040/ .
-Spark UI by default runs on port 4040 and below are some of the additional UI’s that would be helpful to track Spark application.
+Spark UI by default runs on port 4040 and below are some of the additional UI’s that would be helpful to track the Spark application.

 - Spark Application UI: http://localhost:4040/

 Note: To access these URLs, the Spark application should be in a running state.
 If you wanted to access this URL regardless of your Spark application status and wanted to access Spark UI all the time, you would need to start Spark History server.

 We have three Scheduling modes.